-In an effort to slow the virus’s transmission rate, companies and health systems are increasingly adopting “work from home” culture for employees in corporate offices, patient visits, and clinics as much as possible.
+During the pandemic, companies and health systems are adopted a “work from home” culture for employees in corporate offices, patient visits, and clinics as much as possible.

 Krames, which currently offers remote work flexibility to more than 75% of its staff, and other companies have been making this transition over the past few years.
-But nearly 60% of U.S. employees don’t work remotely in any capacity, and for some of them, this will be the very first time they do.
+But nearly 60% of U.S. employees didn't work remotely in any capacity, and for some of them, during the pandemic was the first time they did.

-How can you best engage and communicate with your workers and patients?
+How can you continue to best engage and communicate with your workers and patients?
 Consider these five remote employee and patient engagement ideas: